 As you pull the bar behind your back, it can be natural to move your head forward.
 This is an unnatural movement that puts strain on your shoulders, neck, and back.
 This can lead to a lot of long-term issues.

-Alternative Exercises For Behind The Neck Lat Pulldown
+Best Alternative Exercises For Behind The Neck Lat Pulldowns

 There are some benefits to a behind the neck lat pulldown, but also some dangers.
 If you're not certain, then it might be best to look for alternative exercises which target the same muscle groups but in a safer way.